Wall Street Pummels Chevron Corporation (CVX) After Recent Earnings Report

-Chevron Corporation (NYSE:CVX) went up by 5.61% from its latest closing price compared to the recent 1-year high of $182.40.
-The company’s stock price has collected 7.64% of gains in the last five trading sessions.
-Barron’s reported on 09/29/22 that 5 Stocks to Own for the Next 10 Years
+Chevron Corporation (NYSE:CVX) went down by -0.86% from its latest closing price compared to the recent 1-year high of $182.40.
+The company’s stock price has collected 11.39% of gains in the last five trading sessions.
+Barron’s reported on 10/07/22 that Activists Are Already Ramping Up for 2023

 Is It Worth Investing in Chevron Corporation (NYSE :CVX) Right Now?

-Chevron Corporation (NYSE:CVX) scored a price-to-earnings ratio above its average ratio, recording 10.14 x from its present earnings ratio.
-Plus, the 36-month beta value for CVX is at 1.13.
-Opinions of the stock are interesting as 14 analysts out of 29 who provided ratings for Chevron Corporation declared the stock was a “buy,” while 2 rated the stock as “overweight,” 12 rated it as “hold,” and 1 as “sell.”
+Chevron Corporation (NYSE:CVX) scored a price-to-earnings ratio above its average ratio, recording 10.69 x from its present earnings ratio.
+Plus, the 36-month beta value for CVX is at 1.15.

 Sponsored

-The average price from analysts is $179.30, which is $29.03 above the current price.
 CVX currently public float of 1.96B and currently shorts hold a 1.20% ratio of that float.
-Today, the average trading volume of CVX was 9.12M shares.
+Today, the average trading volume of CVX was 9.10M shares.

 CVX’s Market Performance

-CVX stocks went up by 7.64% for the week, with a monthly drop of -2.45% and a quarterly performance of 6.36%, while its annual performance rate touched 45.43%.
-The volatility ratio for the week stands at 2.54% while the volatility levels for the past 30 days are set at 2.43% for Chevron Corporation.
-The simple moving average for the period of the last 20 days is -1.23% for CVX stocks with a simple moving average of 0.16% for the last 200 days.
+CVX stocks went up by 11.39% for the week, with a monthly jump of 2.62% and a quarterly performance of 13.09%, while its annual performance rate touched 51.43%.
+The volatility ratio for the week stands at 2.95% while the volatility levels for the past 30 days are set at 2.60% for Chevron Corporation.
+The simple moving average for the period of the last 20 days is 4.06% for CVX stocks with a simple moving average of 5.05% for the last 200 days.

 Analysts’ Opinion of CVX